What are the Benefits of Incorporating a Costa Rica Holding Company?

 The Costs of Incorporating and Annual Company Maintenance Fees

 Apart from the costs associated with incorporating a Costa Rica Holding Company, registering the Company with the Costa Rica Tax Department, and meeting the requirement of registering the Beneficial Shareholders with the Costa Rica Central Bank, there are now significant on-going Government annual reporting requirements, which will require professional fees to be paid by the company owner(s), to keep the company current.
-Any changes to the Beneficial Shareholders of the company must be updated with the Costa Rica Central Bank, a Company Flat Tax must be paid annually during the month of January, and an annual Tax Return must be filed with the Tax Department for active and inactive Holding Companies and payment of a Cultural and Education Stamp Tax, by March 15th of each year.
+Any changes to the Beneficial Shareholders of the company must be updated with the Costa Rica Central Bank, a Company Flat Tax must be paid annually during the month of January, and an annual Tax Return must be filed with the Tax Department for active Holding Companies and payment of a Cultural and Education Stamp Tax, by March 15th of each year and inactive Companies must file an annual Tax Return by April 30th of each year.
 There is a requirement for the company to have an official physical address within Costa Rica for the service of legal documentation, usually being a lawyer’s office, where the Company Books are also kept for an annual fee.

 The Capital Gains Tax Benefit of Incorporating